-Set up your Mac mini
+Set up your MacBook Pro

-The first time your Mac mini starts up, Setup Assistant walks you through the simple steps needed to start using your new Mac.
+The first time your MacBook Pro starts up, Setup Assistant walks you through the simple steps needed to start using your new Mac.
 You can respond to all the prompts, or skip some steps and choose to complete them later.
 For example, it might make sense to set up Screen Time-which you can set for different users-after initial setup.